Why the Fed’s only Democrat could unseat the current chair

 “Governor Brainard has much more alignment with the Democrats and with the administration than any other possible candidate to chair the Fed,” said Simon Johnson, an economist at the Massachusetts Institute of Technology who supports Brainard for chair.
 “And not only that, she’s eminently well qualified.”

-Still, Biden’s decision on Fed chair poses a tricky political question.
+Still, Biden’s decision on the Fed chair poses a tricky political question.
 While Powell’s critics on the left say he has not been forceful enough on climate policy or banking regulation, many of those same critics have not, in turn, rallied behind Brainard.

-In fact, a year ago, some progressive groups campaigned against Brainard when she was in the running to become Biden’s Treasury Secretary, arguing, in part, that Brainard was too moderate.
+In fact, a year ago, some liberal groups campaigned against Brainard when she was in the running to become Biden’s treasury secretary, arguing, in part, that Brainard was too moderate.
 Then again, a Fed nominee who is much further to the left would face an even tougher confirmation battle in a Senate split 50-50, Fed watchers say.

-“Brainard should not end up framed out of this as the person from the left,” said Jeff Hauser, director of the Revolving Door project at the left-leaning Center for Economic and Policy Research.
+“Brainard should not end up framed out of this as the person from the left,” said Jeff Hauser, director of the Revolving Door Project at the left-leaning Center for Economic and Policy Research.
 “It’s neither accurate, nor obviously helpful.”

 Brainard declined to comment.
 Yet her supporters say her credentials make the case for why she should run the Fed, which is undergoing significant turnover within its top ranks.
-In addition to chair, Biden is expected to announce a group of nominees, including for vice chair (the Fed’s no. 2 job) and vice chair for supervision (the Fed’s top banking cop).
+In addition to the chair, Biden is expected to announce a group of nominees, including for vice chair (the Fed’s No. 2 job) and vice chair for supervision (the Fed’s top banking cop).
 There is also one vacant seat on the board of governors.
 Such a slate gives Biden a major opportunity to reshape the Fed when much of Washington is fixated on how the central bank should tackle inflation and other economic challenges.

-Brainard served as undersecretary for international affairs at the Treasury Department and a top deputy to then-Treasury Secretary Timothy F. Geithner in the wake of the Great Recession.
+Brainard served as undersecretary for international affairs at the Treasury Department and a top deputy to Treasury Secretary Timothy F. Geithner in the wake of the Great Recession.
 Brainard led coordination of the Obama administration’s global economic and financial policy, including during Europe’s sovereign-debt crisis.

 Between 2001 and 2008, Brainard was vice president and the founding director of the Global Economy and Development program at the Brookings Institution.
 She also served as deputy national economic adviser in the Clinton White House during the Asian financial crisis.
 She received a PhD in economics from Harvard University and taught economics at the Massachusetts Institute of Technology.